Setting up product-specific shipping methods for a large catalog

 - Scroll down to the Import products section and click Import Products.

 - Select the delimiter used in your file (in our example, it is a comma), the character encoding (it’s UTF-8 in most cases), and choose the import columns in the same order you have them in your CSV file.

 - Click Import.

 Done!
 Now your product’s shipping methods are updated.
 To make sure you did everything right, check out the shipping methods for specific products.

 Step 3.
 Check the result

 To make sure that you imported the correct data:

 - Go to Catalog → Products and choose a product you specified the shipping methods to.
 In our case, it’s two products that should have only the UPS shipping method enabled.

-- Open the Tax and Shipping tab and check if the product has the shipping method you need:
+- Open the Shipping & Pickup tab and check if the product has the shipping method you need: